DmitrySoshnikov/regexp-tree/README.md

 }
 ```

 Since assertion is a separate node, it may appear anywhere in the matching string.
-The following regexp is completely valid, and asserts begining of the string; it'll match an empty string:
+The following regexp is completely valid, and asserts beginning of the string; it'll match an empty string:

 ```
 ^^^^^